Frisch Auf Mit Alle Mann An Deck

 As if to draw us to a sailor's grave.

-A great sea lands upon teh deck,
+A great sea lands upon the deck,

 If ye don't look out 'twill wash your neck,